bfix/openpgp-mgmt/README.md

 *Remark*: A single **MT** that can hold the primary key of **multiple** OpenPGP keys.
 Even if only one **MT** is required, you can of course use multiple **MT**s (for groups of keys or even individual keys) if you want.

-## The intermediate private key (TEMP_PRV)
+## The private key for daily-use (USE_PRV)

-The intermediate private key is also only used in the secure environment; it is an intermediate step towards the private key that will be used for daily work.
-The intermediate key does not contain the secrets of the subkeys anymore, but references keys on your **OT**; each OpenPGP key needs its own token:
+This key is the last step towards the private key that will be used for daily work.
+The key does not contain the secrets of the subkeys anymore, but references keys on your **OT**; each OpenPGP key needs its own token:

     ┌─────────────────────────────────┐
     |  Private OpenPGP key (TEMP_PRV) |